-Children and youth enter foster care at any given age, but in British Columbia all youth in the system must ‘age out’ at 19.
+Children and youth enter foster care at any given age, but in BC all youth in the system must ‘age out’ at 19.

 When youth age out, the government services and supports they rely on in place of a family are simultaneously cut off.

 - 57% of homeless youth in some BC communities from care

 - 53% turn 19 with a completed high school education

 - Approximately 1000 youth age out every year

 Youth hit a cliff at 19.
 Let’s change that.

 Fostering Change, hosted by First Call, wants to see better policies that help every youth from care thrive.
 Previously hosted by Vancouver Foundation, we launched our initiative with a policy brief to government with recommendations for change.